Hsiung Shih-I: Biography

-Hsiung was born in Nanchang on October 14, 1902, and educated at Beijing University (then Peiping University).
+Hsiung was born in Nanchang on October 14, 1902, and educated at Beijing Normal University (then National Peiping Normal University).
 As a professor and writer in China, Hsiung translated plays by George Bernard Shaw and J.M.
 Barrie.
 He also published a successful Chinese translation of The Autobiography of Benjamin Franklin.
 He taught at universities in Beijing and Nanchang as well as Nanyang University in Singapore.

 In 1932, he moved to England, studying English literature at Queen Mary College, University of London and translating Chinese plays into English.
 After the success of Lady Precious Stream in 1934, however, he abandoned his studies.

 In 1935, Hsiung's Lady Precious Stream, based on the Chinese folklore Wang Baochuan and Xue Pinggui, was performed at the Little Theatre in John Street, London, by the People's National Theatre, directed by Nancy Price and Hsiung, and ran for 1,000 nights.
 The play was also later performed on Broadway at the Booth Theatre in New York, produced by Morris Gest.
 It was adapted for television in 1950.

 Hsiung's subsequent works were also successful, but did not match the success of Lady Precious Stream.